 Converting A Small Room

-If you’re looking for a more permanent podcasting booth in your home, you can convert a small room into a recording studio very easily.
+If you’re looking for a more permanent podcasting booth in your home, you can easily convert a small room into a recording studio.

-All you need is a small room, such as a walk-in wardrobe, some acoustic foam panels, and adhesive spray glue.
-Try not to use regular adhesive glue, as this can be hard to remove.
+You only need a small room, such as a walk-in wardrobe, acoustic foam panels, and adhesive spray glue.
+Avoid using regular adhesive glue, as this can be hard to remove.

-Simply clear the area and make sure there’s enough space for your desk, microphone, mixer (see also ‘Best Podcast Mixers‘), and other pieces of necessary equipment.
+Simply clear the area and ensure enough space for your desk, microphone, mixer (see also ‘Best Podcast Mixers‘), and other necessary equipment.
 Then, cover the walls in acoustic foam panels with adhesive spray, and you’ve got yourself a converted studio space!

 The best thing about this DIY podcasting booth method is that it’s fairly inexpensive, does the job, and allows you to be creative.
 If you’ve got enough room, you can personalize this space with neon lights, monitors, and anything else that makes the area feel more creative.